Haxxnet/Compose-Examples/examples/arr-suite/README.md

   - holds the config files of an arr container
 - `/arr-suite/media/`
   - will hold your media files such as movies, music, books, tv-shows, qbittorrent downloads etc.

-Note: You can replace the normal qbittorrent container with the commented one supporting OpenVPN kill switch.
-If so, you have to put your OpenVPN config, certificate and creds into the `/arr-suite/configs/qbittorrentvpn/openvpn/` directory.
-More information can be found [here](https://github.com/MarkusMcNugen/docker-qBittorrentvpn?tab=readme-ov-file#how-to-use-openvpn).
-Afterwards add the new qbittorrent as downloading client to your arr containers by using your Docker server's host IP address.

 ## Setup